lsst-ts/ts_scheduler/doc/configuration/configuration.rst

 * s3instance; The name of the s3 bucket instance.

-  Depending on the operational configuration, the scheduler will save the state of the underlying scheduling algorithm at particular points in time.
+  Depending on the operational configuration, the Scheduler CSC will save the state of the underlying scheduling algorithm at particular points in time.
-  For logging purposes, the state is stored in the Large File Object Annex (LFOA), which allows observatory personnel to inspect, debug and audit the scheduler aftwerwards.
+  For logging purposes, the state is stored in the Large File Object Annex (LFOA), which allows observatory personnel to inspect, debug and audit scheduler operations afterwards.
   To configure the LFOA we need to provide the name of s3 bucket instance through this parameter.

 * driver_type; Which driver to configure the Scheduler with.

   As we mention throughout this document, the Scheduler CSC can operate with different types of Scheduling Algorithms.
   These algorithms are implemented as subclasses to the base :py:class:`Driver <lsst.ts.scheduler.driver.Driver>` class.
-  This parameter allows the user to select which driver to load.
+  This parameter allows the user to select which driver to load from a pre-defined set of implemented drivers.
-  By default the Scheduler CSC implements a set of supported drivers, but this parameter can also point to externally provided options.

-  The input is in the format of the module path, e.g.; ``lsst.ts.scheduler.driver.feature_scheduler`` will search and import a subclass of :py:class:`Driver <lsst.ts.scheduler.driver.Driver>` in this module.

   For a list of supported drivers see :ref:`the module API <lsst.ts.scheduler.api>`.